 - Metal bands that wrap around the teeth

-It is very important to take special care of your teeth while you are wearing braces.
+It is essential to take special care of your teeth while you are wearing braces.
 In particular, you should:

-- Brush your teeth carefully after every meal with fluoride toothpaste and a soft-bristled toothbrush, since food becomes easily caught in the braces.
+- Brush your teeth after every meal with a soft-bristled toothbrush removing the food particles that can become caught in the braces.

 - Floss daily.